 Many patients feel nervous when they find out they need oral surgery to extract a tooth that is non-functional or diseased.
 We understand why.
 Many people have dental anxiety, and in fact, many of our tooth extraction patients have never undergone any type of surgery in their lives.

 We’re here to tell you that extracting a tooth that is no longer safe for your mouth is the right decision, and choosing dental implants to replace extracted teeth is the most recommended option in the dental community.
-If you have questions about tooth extractions and dental implants, please contact our office in Fort Worth today at (817) 731-2789.« Types of Sedation for Oral SurgeryDoes Age Affect the Prevalence of Sleep Apnea? »
+If you have questions about tooth extractions and dental implants, please contact our office today at (817) 731-2789.« Types of Sedation for Oral SurgeryDoes Age Affect the Prevalence of Sleep Apnea? »

 Let us knowHow We Can Help